DrNebin/RC_Car/README.md

 # Absolute limitations for RC_Car
 + Car body width will not be less than 55 mm (so as to accept Seeeduino PCB, 5x7 protoboards, Double Feather setups, and Nano breakouts)
 + Car body length will not be less than 110 mm (gives room for steering motor, 130 style drive motor, and enough space to accept all the boards I just mentioned regarding width)
 + All components must individually fit in the dimensions of the original Elegoo Mars Resin Bed when printed flat (max = 68mm x 120mm).
 Note that the max Z height of the Mars is 150mm, but we want the option to print as flat as possible and will favor that orientation to decrease materials, time required and print failures.
-(Although, I acknoledge we are actually shooting to print with supports at about a 20 degree angle, which will decrease deformation.)
+(Although, I acknowledge we are actually shooting to print with supports at about a 20 degree angle, which will decrease deformation.)

 # RC_Car_V1_Seeed
 I learned about DC Motor control, and how to use the nRF modules from HowToMechatronics so check out that site: https://howtomechatronics.com/category/tutorials/